I’ve maxed out my TFSA and RRSP. Now what?

 I use the following set-up for some tax efficiency related to my income goals, your mileage may vary!

-· Mostly (and more over time) U.S. dividend paying stocks and U.S. ETFs
+· Some U.S. dividend paying stocks but more and more over time U.S. ETFs.

 |· Canadian dividend paying stocks to tax advantage of the dividend tax credit when I’m not working in a few years.|